Cahmoraes/utils/readme.md

 ## partialize(function, ...args)

 Used to apply pattern partial application.
 Partialize receives a function to partialize, and args to apply and return a new partial function.
-This patterns is used to obtain the lazy evaluation.
+This pattern is used to obtain the lazy evaluation.

 <ul>
   <li>